Tessellis: Services

 Each of Tiscali's regional companies offer many services, which may include broadband Internet access and telephone services.
-Between 2007 and 2008, Tiscali briefly operated an IPTV service in Italy (available in the cities of Bologna, Cagliari, Florence, Genoa, Milan, Naples, Palermo, Rome, Turin and Trieste).
+Between 2007 and 2008, Tiscali briefly operated an IPTV service in Italy, Tiscali TV, available in the cities of Bologna, Cagliari, Florence, Genoa, Milan, Naples, Palermo, Rome, Turin and Trieste.
 Its UK television service, Tiscali TV was acquired by TalkTalk in 2009.

-Tiscali's former carrier company, Tiscali International Network, was a pure-play carrier business delivering wholesale services including Global IP Connectivity, MPLS lines, Voice over IP and Network Monitoring.
+Tiscali's former carrier company, Tiscali International Network, was a pure play carrier business delivering wholesale services including Global IP Connectivity, MPLS lines, VoIP and network monitoring.
 In May 2009, its IP/MPLS backbone counted 90 Points of Presence and extended over 17 European countries and across the United States and Hong Kong.
-Its Autonomous System (AS3257) was a core ASN in the global Internet routing table, as well as the largest IPv6 backbone outside Asia.
-The network was sold to the Italian private equity firm BS Private Equity SpA on 27 May 2009, and renamed Tinet.
+Its autonomous system (AS3257) was a core ASN in the global Internet routing table, as well as the largest IPv6 backbone outside Asia.
+The network was sold to the Italian private equity firm BS Private Equity on 27 May 2009, and renamed Tinet.

 Tiscali ran similar Web portals for each of its countries, which include features such as Webmail, reviews, news, videos, dating, chat, radio, TV guide, streaming TV channels and others.

 Tiscali published a self-branded Web browser of the same name which was distributed with its dial-up Internet packages.
 The browser used the core of Microsoft's Internet Explorer browser to display web pages.
 Distribution of the software ended during Tiscali's corporate rebranding in 2004.

 Tiscali offered dial-up Internet access in Finland under service name Surfeu.

 Tiscali Campus in Cagliari had 1,000 employees as of early 2013.
 The center includes a development division for Internet technologies.
 Researchers working there included Antonio Tuzzi (one of the developers of Apple's macOS), Luca Manunza (inventor of the first Webmail service), and Domenico Dato (developer of Arianna, the first Italian search engine).

-Financial and economic data
+Tiscali Campus

-On 31 December 2020 it had 530 direct employees, and 5,199,124,915 common shares.
+The Tiscali Campus is the headquarters of Tiscali.

-Customers include about 673,000 households and companies.
+Designed by the Arassociati studio, the campus is a work of contemporary architecture in Cagliari and an example of public art in Italy.

-In 2021 shareholders of Tiscali included Renato Soru (6,08%) and Amsicora S.r.l.
-(16.65%).
+It is located in the area of Sa Illetta, which was once a small island reachable only by boat, between the Cagliari pond and the State Road 195 "Sulcitana", an important artery of Southern Sardinia.
+Nearby is the church of San Simone, a riding school, the Ballero farm and the Porto Canale.